 MSLs and KAMs who are calling on the same customer need to be aware of any prior or existing interactions originating from the company.
 They do not have to know the details of those interactions.
 MSL Directors should ensure that they incorporate regulatory guidance into operating procedures.
 These need to be updated and reinforced on a regular basis to ensure compliance.

-The 4 Zones™ of Customer Engagement helps MSL’s develop a sense of account management.
-It provides understanding of the context and timing of conversations with KOLs while maintaining a firewall between MSLs and commercial sales teams
+Our 4 Zones™ of Customer Engagement helps MSL’s develop a sense of account management.
+It provides understanding of the context and timing of conversations with KOLs while maintaining a firewall between MSLs and commercial sales teams.